Logarithms and Time Complexity

 All logarithms need a base, and in the above example we used 2.
-When we've used the Big O O(log n), we're typically assuming a base of 2 for O(log2 n).
-The reason we assume 2 is because the most common operation is to divide by 2 repeatedly each time we perform a pass over the input.
+When we've used the Big O complexity of O(log n), we're typically assuming a base of 2 for O(log2 n).
+The reason we assume a base of 2 is because the most common operation is to divide by 2 repeatedly each time we perform a step in the iteration over the input.
 Another way of saying this is that we divide the remaining items in half on each step.

 If we change the base though, the logic is still the same.

 log10(100) = 2,